wkoszek/me/source/blog/2012-11-17-book-positioning.md

 Getting into prospect's mind is heavily emphasized ("it's not a battle of products, it's a battle of perceptions").

-Interesting strategy of using a competitors position to reposition yourself is explained ("We try harder" case).
+Interesting strategy of using a competitors position to re-position yourself is explained ("We try harder" case).
 This is stuff that I never really paid attention to.

 Authors talk about product naming--something that lots of people seems to be concerned about.
-Picking a good name is very crucial in terms of your product prospectives.
+Picking a good name is very crucial in terms of your product perspectives.
 Trying to come up with names which are easy to pronounce will be my motto since now on (however I really believe Apple computer would be successful no matter if Apple II was called Apple II, or Apple XR10Z).